-According to several locals we met Chefchaouen is not the true Moroccan experience – it has received too much influence from Spain.
-That said, having received a Spanish influence does in no way detract from this town.
-This is somewhat of a tourist town – I was here right in the middle of the 2003 Iraq war and there were very few tourists present.
+According to several locals we met Chefchaouen is not the true Moroccan experience – they informed us that it has received too much influence from Spain.
+That said, having a Spanish influence does in no way detract from this town.
+This is somewhat of a tourist town – I was here during some far away war, viral outbreak or other scare and there were very few tourists present.
 Most of the locals I met were very welcoming and some were quite surprised to see an American traveling in an Arab country.
 Most of the people I met went out their way to welcome me to their town.

-This is a quaint town where the streets are narrow (no cars allowed except on the main street circling town) and many of the homes are white washed several striking colors such as mostly bright blues and a few greens.
-It is a neat town to wander through the streets and visit the crafts shops (there are certainly a lot of these), and try some of the nice Moroccan eateries.
+This is a quaint town with very narrow streets (no cars allowed except on the main street circling town); many of the homes are white washed with exteriors striking shades of bright blues and some greens.
+It is intriguing to wander through the narrow streets while stopping to visit some of the numerous craft shops.
+And of course duck in for a Moroccan meal.

-Some of the best times to visit Chefchaouen are in the Spring and Fall Months.
+Some of the best times to visit Chefchaouen are in the spring and fall.
 Spring is nice because there are not a lot of tourists yet and the temperatures are moderate.
-Unfortunately in Spring there can be a lot of rain so do come prepared to get wet.
-Notice the incredible spray of Fava beans planted on the surrounding hillsides in the Spring time.
+Unfortunately there can be a lot of rain this time of year, so do come prepared for precipitation.
+Notice the incredible spray of fava beans planted on the surrounding hillsides during the spring months.

-The mountains rise to about 6000 feet behind town – and there are some great hiking trails, especially up in the wooded slopes.
-A nice short hike is to the Oued Ras el Mar River just east of town.
+The mountains rise to about 6000 feet behind town – with some excellent hiking trails, especially up in the wooded slopes.
+A fun short hike is to the Oued Ras el Mar River just east of town.

 “Kiff” or basically marijuana will undoubtedly be offered to you if you look like a tourist.
-This could occur in the rug shops, at the restaurants or pretty much anywhere in this “Kiff” saturated town.
-It is easy enough to refuse and if you refuse enough you will find that because its such a small town you won’t be offered anymore.
+This could occur in the rug shops, at the restaurants or pretty much anywhere in this “kiff” saturated town.
+It is easy enough to refuse and if you refuse enough you will find that because its such a small town you won’t be offered anymore (word gets around).

-There is a variety of lodging in Chefchaouen most quite reasonably priced.
+Chefchaouen has a variety of lodging options – most quite reasonably priced.

 Casa Hassan is a beautiful small guesthouse located in a restored traditional house in the heart of the old Medina.
-There is a nice courtyard and even a hammam (Turkish bath) here.
+A pretty courtyard and even a hammam (Turkish bath) are located here.
 More information: www.casahassan.com

 Pension Cordoba is a good choice for the budget traveler who likes quiet in a beautiful Spanish style house.
-Rooms run about 80 Dirham per night.
+Rooms run about 150 Dirham per night.
 There are good views from the rooftop.
-An added bonus is this hotel is just above the main square – which is near a lot of restaurants.
+An added bonus is this hotel is just above the main square – which is within easy walking distance of many restaurants.
 Showers are included.
 (061 926759)